pepopowitz/your-first-react-app-exercises/SETUP.md

 If you see the message `You're all set!`, then the dependencies installed correctly!

-If you see the message `Something's not right`, or you get an error, then raise your hand if you are in-person, or create an issue in this repository describing the problem.
+If you see the message `Something's not right`, or you get an error, then raise your hand if you are in-person, or create an issue in this repository describing the problem, and include your operating system and version and any other context you think might be helpful.